fl4p/tescan/README.md

 apt install libjpeg-dev # for Pillow

 # TODO
+* use car clock for system clock (and point timestamps)
+* detect car shutdown sequence and prepare poweroff
 * fallback store to disk if influx na
 * tesla joystick! ( use steering wheel and pedal to control games)